A Law Firm Fighting For Motor Vehicle Accident Victims Across Michigan

 This last point is important, as severe car accidents often result in catastrophic injuries.
 Such injuries require extensive, ongoing treatment and care, and, in many cases, the cost of this care can easily reach hundreds of thousands if not millions of dollars over the course of the victim’s lifetime.
 Car accident lawyers in Michigan can help you recover these expenses as damages.

-To recover economic damages, such as excess medical expenses, you can bring a claim even if you were more at fault than the other motorist; for non-economic damages, such as pain and suffering, you must prove that you were less at fault than the other person or party to file a lawsuit.
+To recover economic damages, such as excess medical expenses, you can bring a claim even if you were more at fault than the other motorist; for noneconomic damages, such as pain and suffering, you must prove that you were less at fault than the other person or party to file a lawsuit.

 To bring a third-party claim against an at-fault driver in Michigan, you may need to prove the following elements: